Self-Repairing Lawn Grass Seed Mixture, NEW from The Grass People

-For the 2018 growing season The Grass People have added an extra special seed mixture to their home and garden grass range.
-Known as RESTORE: Self-Repair Lawn, the mixture will produce a grass which can mend damage all by itself!
+We have added an extra special seed mixture to our home and garden grass range.
+Introducing RESTORE: Self-Repair Lawn, the mixture that mends damage all by itself!

 Adding RESTORE: Self Repairing Lawn to their extensive range of grass seed, The Grass People feel this mixture will provide the perfect solution to households with pets and young children who love to play and frolic in the garden.
 Often dogs digging or a ‘kick about’ in the back garden leads to roughs and tears on the surface of the grass which would traditionally require reseeding.
 Now with RESTORE: Self Repairing Lawn busy homeowners and domestic users can rest assured their garden grass will tend to itself and remain beautifully luscious and even throughout the year.

 The main strengths of our RESTORE: Self Repairing Lawn;